fedefacente/LXPose/README.md

 ## Contact

-For questions or issues, contact:
+For questions or issues, contact federica.facente@inria.fr
-- federica.facente@inria.fr